|Chair: Alex Rixey, Fehr & Peers, Washington, DC, USA

-Vice Chair: Alex Rixey, Fehr & Peers, Los Angeles, CA, USA
+Vice Chair: Claude Strayer, Fehr & Peers, San Diego, CA, USA

 The Pedestrian and Bicycle Standing Committee represents and promotes the needs of pedestrians, bicyclists and other forms of non-motorized (human-powered) travel in the planning, design, construction, operation and maintenance of transportation infrastructure.
 The Committee seeks to promote the development of comprehensive transportation infrastructure that is inclusive of all modes of travel; serve as a crosscutting resource between other organizations and agencies on pedestrian and bicycle matters; and educate ITE membership, agencies, organizations and policy-makers on the needs of the pedestrian and bicycle communities.